-When it comes to updating the information in the Posts, a JetEngine frontend submission functionality could be a perfect match to implement it.
+When it comes to updating the information in the posts, the JetEngine front-end submission functionality could be a perfect match to implement it.
 It works either with the default WordPress posts or the Custom Post Types.
 Let’s dive into the process to learn how it can be done step by step.

-During this stage, we need to create a Form and equip it with the necessary fields and settings so that we can submit changes from the frontend later.
-The basic tutorial about Form’s creation can be found here.
+During this stage, we need to create a form and equip it with the necessary fields and settings so that we can submit changes from the front end later.
+The tutorial about form creation can be found here.
 To learn more about what each of the field types means, take a look at the following guide.

 Post Meta stands for meta fields created for the Posts.
 If this option is selected, a new field where the meta field key should be inserted will appear.

 Let’s proceed to the part which explains how to implement the frontend submission.
 Add a new Notification type.
 In the Type: block, select the Insert/Update Post.
 It allows overwriting posts fields, which need to be selected in the blocks located below: